javascript-2020/libs/js/README.md

 # javascript libraries

-various javascript libraries for requiring and importing
+various javascript libraries for requiring and importing abc